haaker1/mockito/report.md

 **What kinds of constructs does your tool support, and how accurate is its output?**

 Our tool checks if a branch has been reached.
-It technically supports all types of branches, but they have to be conciously implemented by the programmer who seeks to measure the coverage.
+It technically supports all types of branches, but they have to be consciously implemented by the programmer who seeks to measure the coverage.
 The branch logging is done via function calls, so ternaries have to be converted into if-else statements which call the function to log the branch.

 ### Evaluation

 **How detailed is your coverage measurement?**

 The coverage tool outputs the coverage measurement as a percentage of branches visited.
 In addition, it outputs which branches have been visited and which have not as identified by the branch ID.
 The tool is dependent on the utilization by the programmer who uses it.
 The tool does not work well with ternaries, but can be turned into if-else statements which are properly supported.
 It does take exceptions into account since it counts the if- or catch-blocks leading up to exceptions being thrown.

 **What are the limitations of your own tool?**